 Whites

-The vast majority of wines from Alsace are whites, which are made from more aromatic grape varieties and tend to be floral and spicy in flavor.
-Since wines from this region are seldom aged in oak barrels, which means they tend to fairly pure in character.
+The vast majority of wines from Alsace are whites, which tend to be floral and spicy in flavor.
+Since wines from this region are seldom aged in oak barrels, it means they tend to fairly pure in character.

-Pinot Gris and Gewürztraminer wines from Alsace have higher sugar content and tend to be sweeter, whereas Riesling, Muscat and Sylvaner wines tend to be much drier.
+Pinot Gris and Gewürztraminer wines from Alsace have higher sugar content and tend to be sweeter, whereas the region’s Riesling, Muscat and Sylvaner wines tend to be much drier.

-Located fairly close to the Champagne region, Alsace also produces a significant amount of sparkling wine.
-Sparkling wine from this region uses the traditional methode champenoise and is made using mostly Pinot Blanc grapes.
+Alsace produces a significant amount of sparkling wine using the traditional methode champenoise and mostly Pinot Blanc grapes.

 Champagne

-However, long before this region became mostly known for its bubbly wine, Champagne was a major wine growing region in France starting in the Middle Ages.
-The region’s proximity to Paris this region developed a strong reputation for producing some of the country’s finest wines.
-In fact, the Champagne region and Burgundy have a centuries old rivalry and starting during the times of Louis XIV, proponents of wine from these two major wine producing regions would come to Versailles to compete for dominance among the French court.
+However, long before this region became mostly known for its bubbly, Champagne was a major wine growing region in France starting in the Middle Ages.
+In fact, the Champagne region and Burgundy have a centuries-old rivalry and during the reign of Louis XIV, these two major wine producing regions would come to Versailles to compete for dominance.

 Reds

-Because this region of France is located further north and in an area with limited sunshine, this is actually a difficult area for grapes to fully ripen.
+Because this region of France is located farther north and in an area with limited sunshine, this is actually a difficult area for grapes to fully ripen.
 This means that most of the wines coming from Champagne tend to be whites and sparkling, as these more acidic grape varieties do better in the climate.
-However, that being said, the cooler climate also is perfect for the growing of Pinot Noirs, which are the best reds from this area.
+However, that being said, the cooler climate also is perfect for the growing of Pinot Noir, which make the best reds from this area.

 Whites

 Champagne is known for its Chardonnay.
-The cooler climates and soil tend to make these grapes have a higher acidic content and they tend to be lighter, crisper and less fruity than the wines from regions further south.
+The cooler climates and soil tend to give these grapes a higher acidic content and they tend to be lighter, crisper and less fruity than the wines from regions further south.

 Champagne

-Of course, the Champagne region is best known for the sparkling wine that comes from this region.
+Of course, the Champagne region is best known for Champagne.
 In fact, the area was the birthplace of la methode champenoise and is where the first bottles of the sparkling wine were created.

 Want to know more about Champagne?